 The State policies that will support the implementation of the State's strategies (e.g., co-enrollment policies and universal intake processes where appropriate).
-In addition, provide the State's guidelines for State-administered one-stop partner programs' contributions to a one-stop delivery system
+In addition, provide the State's guidelines for State-administered one-stop partner programs' contributions to a one-stop delivery system.

-Policies supporting the state's implementation of its strategies include provisions regarding co-enrollment and guidelines for contributions by state-administered one-stop partner programs to the one-stop delivery system.
+Policies supporting the implementation of the state's strategies include provisions regarding co-enrollment and guidelines for contributions by state-administered one-stop partner programs to the one-stop delivery system.